Searching your mail

 1. Click the Search Mail box at the top of your mailbox.

-2. Select the Advanced search option from the bottom of the dropdown.
+2. Select the Advanced search option at the bottom of the dropdown menu.

-This will open a menu that lets you look for keywords in specific places (e.g. the To: or Subject: fields), set the date range you want to search, specify whether the email must be unread or pinned, or have a particular type of attachment.
+This will open a menu that lets you look for keywords in specific places (e.g. the To: or Subject: fields), set the date range you want to search, specify if the email must be unread or pinned, or specify if the email has a particular type of attachment.

 As a note, the search function does not index punctuation, which means that searching for foo.bar and foo_bar will return the same results.